spatius/relate/docs/source/data-connect.md

 }
 ```

 The example is a bit extensive to show every part of it.
 Let's go through what's happening in the `dataConnect` first.
 The first two arguments are related to Redux React `connect`.
 First we fetch two values from the state that we'll use to add as variables in our query.
-The second is the dispatch map, since we'll not use none, it's set `null`.
+The second is the dispatch map, since we'll use none, it's set `null`.

 Now the special part comes in the third argument of `dataConnect` where we have: